scimma/security-scripts/README.md

 Other tools (notably find_by_content.py) based on trailscraper use the downloaded data for analysis.

+#### sc x_report
+Similar to Duo's Cloudmapper, but it ingests more, graphs more, and uses tags to graph

 #### sc control_audit
 Run audits checking system dependencies, policies attached to the target role, caller's privileges if sufficient, repository state, roles existing in account, and caller's identity.